PhoenixTales/phoenix-docs/index.md

 3. Credits
 ```

-Whenever a topic has a source in design documents, old builds of the game or both our documentation is structured in an "Alpha" and a "Phoenix" section:
+Whenever a topic has a source in design documents, old builds of the game or both, our documentation is structured in an "Alpha" and a "Phoenix" section:

 ```
 (1) Research of how aspect X was planned